-While the program has online components, it requires occasional trips to Duke for on-campus “immersion” experiences, so applicants from the Southeast region may find it logistically easier to participate.
+MNSP is for those currently working in national security who have at least seven years of work experience.
+The program requires occasional trips to Duke for on-campus immersion, so applicants from the Southeast region may find it easier to participate.

-Military- active-duty military personnel.
-This program will help military personnel with promotion, contribute more on senior level staff, enhanced understanding of problems of the world, understand national security in new complex framework (diplomatic, economic, etc.)
+Military - This program will help active-duty military personnel with promotion and to contribute more as senior level staff.
+In addition you will gain an enhanced understanding of problems of the world, and will understand national security in new way.

-Mid-career contractors and consultants working in public policy / national security with at least 7 years of work experience.
-This program will help with promotion and broad understanding of client needs.
+Mid-career contractors and consultants working in public policy / national security - The program will help with promotion and broad understanding of client needs.

-Civil service professionals working in national security.
-This program will allow professionals to stay in their jobs, get a world class education and compete for promotion.
+Civil service professionals working in national security - The program will help you get a world class education and compete for promotion.

-We welcome diverse applicants from a variety of backgrounds to apply by January 2022 for priority admission for the program start in June 2022.
+We welcome diverse applicants from a variety of backgrounds to apply by January for priority admission for the following June.

 - statement of purpose